-- Ensure that any launch, including its motor, used by the club is maintained in good working order and safe condition. - Ensure that any launch that is not fit for use is labelled and quarantined so that it will not be used until it has been repaired. - Ensure that the maximum load is known and adhered to. - Define procedures for recovering rowers. - Provide information on the safe use of the launch. - Encourage launch drivers to check their launch prior to use (see Safety Alert Launch pre-use checks) - Ensure that the risks associated with using a launch are included in the club's Risk Assessment and that appropriate action is taken to reduce risk to an acceptable level. - Provide a kill cord and safety kit for use in the launch (see RowSafe 7.4.1). - Provide spare parts for the maintenance of the launch.
+- Ensure that any launch, including its motor, used by the club is maintained in good working order and safe condition. - Ensure that any launch that is not fit for use is labelled and quarantined so that it will not be used until it has been repaired. - Ensure that the maximum load is known and adhered to. - Define procedures for recovering rowers. - Provide information on the safe use of the launch. - Encourage launch drivers to check their launch prior to use (see Safety Alert - Launch pre-use checks) - Ensure that the risks associated with using a launch are included in the club's Risk Assessment and that appropriate action is taken to reduce risk to an acceptable level. - Provide a kill cord and safety kit for use in the launch (see RowSafe 7.4.1). - Provide spare parts for the maintenance of the launch.

-- Wear a correctly fitted lifejacket whenever afloat and ensure that all the crew of the launch do so. - Before each use, check that: - o The launch, including the motor is in good condition before starting to use it. - o There is adequate fuel for the outing. - o The engine is secure and properly mounted. - The kill cord mechanism is working correctly - The safety kit is on board. - o If necessary, the lights are working. - o If a radio is carried, it is charged and tuned to the correct channel. - The weight distribution and engine trim are such that the launch rides level with the water and that the bow does not rise appreciably when the launch accelerates. - If a radio is carried, ensure that someone in the launch is competent to use it and knows which channels to use. - Report any defects or problems.
+- Wear a correctly fitted lifejacket whenever afloat and ensure that all the crew of the launch do so. - Before each use, check that: - o The launch, including the motor and the motor controls are in good condition before starting to use it. - o There is adequate fuel for the outing. - o The engine is secure and properly mounted. - o The kill cord mechanism is working correctly, check that the motor stops when the kill cord is removed. - o The safety kit is on board. - o If necessary, the lights are working at the required level of brightness. - o If a radio is carried, it is charged and tuned to the correct channel. - The weight distribution and engine trim are such that the launch rides level with the water and that the bow does not rise appreciably when the launch accelerates. - If a radio is carried, ensure that someone in the launch is competent to use it and knows which channels to use. - Report any defects or problems.